-In this menu item you can adjust the MINITRAC 31 to the isotope installed in the source container.
+IsotopeIn this menu item you can adjust the MINITRAC 31 to the isotope installed in the source container.
 For this purpose, check which isotope is in the source container.
-You can find this information on the type label of the source container.
+You can find this information on the type label of the source container.ApplicationEnter here, the respective application.
 This menu item enables adaptation of the sensor to the requested application.
-You can choose between the following applications: "Level", "Density", "Limit level", "X-ray alarm" or "Real value correction".
+You can choose between the following applications: "Level", "Density", "Limit level", "X-ray alarm" or "Real value correction".Background radiationThe natural radiation on earth influences the accuracy of the measurement.

-Background radiation

-The natural radiation on earth influences the accuracy of the measurement.